serkankocabas/skocabas-website/content/research/Working papers/bse17/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Genome Research*
 publication_short: In *Genome Research*
+#abstract:
+abstract:

-# abstract: This paper estimates a New Keynesian DSGE model for the Euro Area and the Turkish economy using Bayesian estimation techniques and seven macroeconomic time series.
+This paper estimates a New Keynesian DSGE model for the Euro Area and the Turkish economy using Bayesian estimation techniques and seven macroeconomic time series.
 The setting of the model features a number of nominal and real frictions and seven structural shocks are introduced.
 An analysis of the response of the two economies to these types of shocks is provided in a comparative fashion along with a study of the driving forces of the main macroeconomic dynamics through shock decomposition, with a focus on output and consumption.

 # # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.